Am I in the Solano Subasin?

 Recharge of the alluvium comes from direct percolation of rainfall and return flows of applied water by agricultural and municipal users.
 Recharge of the Tehama Formation is believed to occur in the northwestern area of the County where the formation outcrops.
 A portion of the recharge to the basal Tehama may be due to leakage from the overlying Quaternary alluvium and upper zones of the Tehama Formation in the outcrop areas.
 Due to the limited groundwater level record, the ability of recharge from this area to replenish the larger regional basal zone in a timely manner is uncertain.

-Subscribe to Solano Subbasin Newsletter
+Solano Subbasin Conditions

 * indicates required